Spring 2026 ASU election results

 Other elected positions include Benjamin Ramirez as commissioner of health and wellness affairs, Valerie Ramirez as commissioner of student life, Leilani Pichardo as commissioner of political affairs, Eric Shanakian as commissioner of campus and environmental affairs, and Chelsea Aviador as commissioner of fine arts.

-Shanakian, who will serve as the ASU president, is the commissioner of publicity and social media for the current school year.
+Emma Shanakian, who will serve as the ASU president, is the commissioner of publicity and social media for the current school year.
 “I want to implement tabling events and post updates on ASU communication channels,” she said during her candidate speech.
 “Also helping clubs with promotion through ASU platforms and building awareness around the ASO fee.”

 After a week of online voting that ended earlier this month these results display who Valley students decided will represent them.
-The vice president, chief of justice, treasurer and all commissioners ran unopposed and won in their respective roles, with each candidate having over 90 percent of votes in their favor.
+The vice president, chief of justice treasurer, and all commissioners ran unopposed and won in their respective roles, with each candidate having over 90 percent of votes in their favor.

 Election results were announced on May 8, in person at the Skybox Conference Room and through Zoom.
 Students are also able to see the elected members through the ASU Instagram page and school website.

-Sixty-seven percent of those who cast a ballot voted for Shanakian as ASU president putting her in the lead against her opponent Alina Laaly.
+Sixty-seven percent of those who cast a ballot voted for Emma Shanakian as ASU president putting her in the lead against her opponent Alina Laaly.

 Voter turnout for this election included 669 total online ballots cast.
 A total of 662 voted in the presidential election.
 This is over a 50 percent increase from last year’s presidential voting which had 419 voters.